fbpx

 Representation Matters!
 African American Books are a great way to start.

-Although reading with children is so very rewarding for both adult and child, little kids need time to look at books alone.
-This allows them the opportunity to look at the pictures and develop the habit of reading even though they cant yet read.
+Although reading with children is so very rewarding for both adults and child, little kids need time to look at books alone.
+This allows them the opportunity to look at the pictures and develop the habit of reading even though they can’t yet read.
 In my Family Child Care, I have different libraries available in different rooms in my home.

 African American Books for Children to Read!